Trends & SLAs

 A trending blue line shows the total number of open findings.
 A green bar identifies the number of closed findings, while a red bar identifies the number of opened findings.

-This graph shows the current status of findings that are within SLA, nearing SLA, or exceeding SLA, as well as the mean time to close for findings the SLA covers on a monthly basis, for findings that match the given filter criteria.
+This container contains all enabled SLAs.
+Each SLA graph shows the current status of findings that are within SLA, nearing SLA, or exceeding SLA, as well as the mean time to close for findings the SLA covers on a monthly basis, for findings that match the given filter criteria.

 Clicking on one of the boxes found under "CURRENT SNAPSHOT" will bring up all the findings that fall under that section of the SLA, which allows for further editing of a finding.